 Street Works - Permit Condition Costs

 Additional costs of undertaking works resulting from permit conditions, eg a requirement to work at non-peak times.
-This includes the costs of codes of such as the London Code of Practicepractice such as the London Code of Practice.
+This includes the costs of working to meet codes of conduct or that may be agreed locally.
 Only incremental costs resulting from the conditions should be reported in this category – any costs that would have be incurred in their absence as part of usual operating practices should not be included.

+Those incremental costs reported should be those incurred to comply with the specific conditions set out in the statutory guidance for Highway Authority Permit Schemes – Permit Scheme Conditions as published by the Department for Transport.

 Street Works - Permit Penalties

 Fixed penalty notices issued by a highway authority (roads authority in Scotland), as provided for in the Traffic Management Act 2004 (or equivalent if enacted in Scotland), for working without a Permit or breaching the conditions of the Permit.